k-stz/config-weaver-operator/notes.md

   - Cleaner and easier to audit
   - Usability: If no ServiceAccount is provided the current namespace's `default`-ServiceAccount is imputed => via WebServer defaulting!?

-### Complication: ownerReference for namespaced Ressource
+### Complication: ownerReference for namespaced Resource
 To ease the multitenant implementation, namespaced CR (`ConfigMapSync`) is preferred.
 But the created ConfigMaps can't then set the ownerReference, as this is forbidden to point to a namespaced owner.
 What do we need the ownerReference for:
 - easy GC: when deleting CR all childs dependents will also be deleted